D'arcy (name)

-D'arcy [Darcy] (or variant forms Darci, Darcie, or Darcey), lit.
-"From Arcy" is a surname from the village of Arcy in La Manche.
+D'arcy (or variant forms Darcy, Darci, Darcie, or Darcey), French for "From Arcy" is a surname from the village of Bois d'Arcy in Yvelines, near Paris.
 Becoming very popular in the English language after the Norman conquest of England, while more popular as a surname, it does have some popularity as a given name.
 Derived given names include girls names like Darcene.
 The surname is also applied as an anglicization for the Gaelic surname Ó Dorchaidhe.
 Notable people with the name include: